Alf Garland: National Presidency of the RSL and activism

 Garland was President of the Australian Capital Territory branch of the RSL, before becoming the RSL National President in 1988.

 Garland was elected as the Australian Monarchist League delegate from New South Wales at the 1998 Australian Constitutional Convention.
 He joined Bruce Ruxton in campaigning against the notion of Australia becoming a republic.
 The two sat next to each other, angering republican delegates by opposing them on almost every point.
 In one attempt to filibuster debate, Garland recounted his family's loyalty to the Crown beginning in medieval times.

 Garland was chairman of both the Australian Monarchist League NSW and ACT branches.

 Garland also opposed the construction of the Japanese funded technology city known as the Multifunction Polis (MFP).

 Garland was also opposed to Asian immigration, saying in 1988 Australia must alter the selection of immigrants to ensure Australia remained "predominantly European"."We want to retain Australia for Australians,".

-Garland died at age 69, after a long battle with motor neurone disease.
+Garland died at age 69, after suffering from motor neurone disease for several years.